Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 This is where your guide's expertise can help these paintings come alive.
 For example, one of the most famous of these paintings, Delacroix's Liberty Leading the People, can be hard to fully appreciate - but a knowledgeable guide can quickly and succinctly explain the historical, revolutionary, and philosophical details depicted in the painting and also point out the symbolism, allegorical references, and other nuances.

-Perhaps best of all, your guide will do this in a lively and entertaining way - a useful skill when you're trying to explain a painting about the July Revolution of 1830 (no, that is not the French Revolution triggered by the storming of the Bastille in 1789 - it was a second but also important revolution against the monarchy) to a tour group of non-French people.
+Perhaps best of all, your guide will do this in a lively and entertaining way - a useful skill when you're trying to explain a painting about the July Revolution of 1830 to a tour group of non-French people.
+(In case you're wondering, no, that is not the French Revolution triggered by the storming of the Bastille in 1789 - it was a second but also important revolution against the monarchy, and it is what the "July Column" that stands like a tall punctuation mark at the center of the Place de la Bastille commemorates.)

 Apollo Gallery (Galerie d'Apollon)